Maris-26/nail_art_application/README.md

 ## 👤 Target Users

-The intended users are nail art enthusiasts and designers looking for inspiration and a way to organize ideas locally. ovo
+The intended users are nail art enthusiasts and designers looking for inspiration and a way to organize ideas locally.

 ---